 Helping graduates into work

-The principals of Fair Work, which include the living wage, action on gender pay, investment in skills and training, no exploitative zero-hours contracts and genuine workforce engagement, will be extended to more contracts and government support grants.
+The principles of Fair Work, which include the living wage, action on gender pay, investment in skills and training, no exploitative zero-hours contracts and genuine workforce engagement, are being extended to more contracts and government support grants.

-Professor Sir Peter Scott said an increase in the number of poor students at university proved the SNP policy was clearly working.
+Professor Sir Peter Scott said an increase in the number of students from more disadvantaged backgrounds at university proved the SNP policy was clearly working.

-Sir Peter went on to issue a warning over the charging of tuition fees of more than £9,000 in England, saying the system there was “collapsing”.
+Sir Peter went on to issue a warning over the charging of tuition fees of £9,250 in England, saying the system there was “collapsing”.

 Powerful article discussing progress in widening access in Scottish higher education.
 “SNP policy of free university tuition ‘vindicated’ says expert | HeraldScotland” @JohnSwinney https://t.co/QrlyCQp3TP